 Each year, Two Day Town relies on a volunteer-army to make the event work and for its success.
 There are typically around two hundred community volunteers that make this such a great experience.

 With a myriad of positions to choose from, volunteers receive FREE Weekend Passes and extended camping privileges.
-If you are interested in becoming a Two Day Town volunteer, READ MORE DETAILS
+If you are interested in becoming a Two Day Town volunteer and need more information, READ MORE DETAILS BELOW

 VOLUNTEER POSITIONS LISTED BELOW:

 Meet & greet our guests as they enter Two Day Town, collecting tickets, providing information, assisting with traffic control, and sometimes dispensing Free Rings!
 Crews are usually arranged so that someone with experience at the gate is always available to deal with any unusual situations that come up.

 Site Safety & Security